metaterminal/metaterminal.fyi/content/blog/inscryption.md

 Someone sitting across from me opens their eyes.
 The rest of them is shrouded in darkness, but their eyes are clearly visible.
 When they speak, their pupils swirl with madness.
 They know I don’t understand the rules; that’s okay, my opponent says, I’ll teach you.
 This was my first proper card battler, and my opponent taught me well.
 One of the cards whispers to me, too; let me live, and I can help you.

 I didn’t learn quickly enough.
-I lost a round.
+I lose a round.
 My opponent tells me to get up from the table.

 This, I think, was another part of Inscryption I was spoiled on.
 I knew there would be escape-the-room portions in it.
 So I spent a little time wandering around the room, poking at everything… Lots of objects, I thought.
 What are the things bolted to the walls?
 What’s the importance of the globe?
 And so on.